 Gravitational lensing is still our best tool for finding and studying dark matter.
 It uses Albert Einstein's prediction, now demonstrated thousands of times, that concentrations of matter can bend light.
 During gravitational lensing, rays from a far-distant source, such as a young galaxy, passes by a concentration of matter, such as another galaxy, that lies between the source and the Earth.
 This concentration of matter serves as a lens, bending the light toward us and magnifying the source.

 But strong lenses are rare; weak lenses are more common but their effects are difficult to see without huge amounts of data about galaxy sizes and shapes to enable us to tell the true gravitational distortions from natural anomalies in shape.
-Finding enough gravitational lenses to constrain the properties of dark matter structures requires a powerful telescope with a huge field of view—like the LSST.
+Finding enough gravitational lenses to constrain the properties of dark matter structures requires a powerful telescope with a huge field of view—like Rubin Observatory.

-The LSST will find thousands more gravitational lenses of all sizes and configurations, and what these lenses show us about themselves as well as the objects they magnify will expand our understanding of the universe in both time and space.
+Rubin Observatory will find thousands more gravitational lenses of all sizes and configurations, and what these lenses show us about themselves as well as the objects they magnify will expand our understanding of the Universe in both time and space.